top of page

 Differentiate between the three soil textures (sand, silt and clay) based on particle size and permeability through a hands-on demonstration.
 Discover how soil is made.
 Discuss the properties of soil and their importance to farmers and community members.

-Day 4: Does Watershed?
+Day 4: Wheat DNA

 Day 5: Wheat Energy